Life after narcissists

 If you've ever felt confused, diminished, lost, or quietly humiliated inside a personal, family, or work relationship, this book is for you.

-Nominated for Literary Titan Award 2026
+Literary Titan Award Winner 2026

 Many women sense that something was not right in a personal, family, or workplace relationship long before they have the language to name it.
 This book speaks to that experience.
 It explores both subtle and overt patterns of narcissistic behaviour, the psychological and physiological impact of these dynamics, and why leaving such relationships is often far more complex than it appears from the outside.